Contents of Article

 There are several things that you should be looking out for in any good cat litter.
 Let’s take a look at the most important ones below.

-- Odour Control – Is the litter going to be able to hide the smells of the litter box well enough?
+- Odor Control – Is the litter going to be able to hide the smells of the litter box well enough?
 Look for odor eliminating or scented litters if possible.

 - Absorption – How much “stuff” can the litter absorb?
 Will you need to be buying lots of litter and replacing it often?